 Not only that, according to Dr. Siebecker, Rifaximin actually decreases antibiotic resistance rather than increasing it, therefore resistance is not going to develop against it.
 Since treatment commonly has to be repeated, this means Rifaximin will continue to be effective in re-treatment.
 However, in Dr. Pimentel’s book he states that resistance to Rifaximin and Neomycin does sometimes occur.
 Rifaximin can have a success rate of up to 91 percent.
 Rifaximin also has an anti-inflammatory effect by decreasing intestinal inflammatory cytokines and inhibiting NF-kb via the PXR gene.
 So Rifaximin is less harmful than most antibiotics.

 However, in my practice, it is not uncommon for me to work with people who have no response at all to rifaximin or neomycin.
 And some people report that rifaximin is very effective the first time they take it, but less so on the second time around, indicating that resistance is developing.
 Additionally, rifaximin caused a significant flare in yeast overgrowth (more than most) when I took it myself.
 It also caused a lot more side-effects than I experience with most other antibiotics that are systemically absorbed, like severe acid reflux and muscle spasms.
-I had to discontinue usage before the treatment course was finished.
-Other people have reported development of yeast overgrowth after treatment with rifaximin as well.
+Not only that, it made my SIBO worse than ever and caused horrific abdominal pain throughout the whole GI tract and all my internal organs.
+It was one of the worse things I’ve ever taken.
+I had to discontinue usage before the treatment course was over and the symptoms did not abate.
+Two weeks after discontinuing rifaximin, I developed a severe respiratory infection and had to take some systemically absorbed antibiotics, and they cleared up the symptoms that were caused by the rifaximin.
+Other people have reported development of yeast overgrowth and a worsening of health after treatment with rifaximin as well.
 So, I don’t agree with the stance that rifaximin doesn’t promote yeast overgrowth or prevent resistance.
+And, I question whether it is a good choice for treatment.
+I’ve had good results with doxycycline, full dose erythromycin and cefdinir.
+Prior to the emergence of rifaximin, the tetracyclines were the drug of choice for SIBO.

 Neomycin is a bit more absorbable than Rifaximin and can be associated with some rather serious side-effects.
 Therefore, some practitioners use allicin in conjunction with Rifaximin, to target the methane producing organisms instead of Neomycin.
 Another antibiotic called Tindamax may be used if a resistant clostridia sp. is involved.